rhvp/api-gateway/README.md

 - The Oauth2 login architecture is designed to initiate the handshake between the client (frontend) tenant application and the google oauth server.
-- The frontend then receives a code after the user authenticates, which it forwards to the service Authentication endpoint along with the respective tenant key.
+- The frontend then receives a code after the user authenticates, which it forwards to the backend Authentication endpoint along with the respective tenant key.
 - The backend completes the Oauth process by validating the code and fetching the authenticated user profile details.
 The user is then loggedin directly if exists or is automatically signed up if doesn't exist.
 - A default rate-limit of 5 requests per minute per IP is set to easily test the rate-limiting feature.